-With the ignition switch to the "ON" position and the engine running, press and hold down the handheld control rocker switch to the "OUT" position.
+With the ignition switch to the "ON" position and the engine running, press and hold down the rocker switch on the control pad to the "OUT" position.
 The green indicator light "ROOM IN OPERATION" will come on to indicate that the slide-out operation cycle is activated.
 The following actions will be done in sequence: